Gap Financing: Bridging the Capital Stack

 NetLeaseX Capital Offers Family Offices Direct Access to Rescue Financing Investments in Real Estate

-This article discusses how family offices and other sophisticated real estate investors can access NetLeaseX's platform to freely review pre-screened, "investment-ready" transactions, including rescue financing, preferred equity and co-GP investment opportunities.
+This article discusses how family offices and other sophisticated real estate investors can access NetLeaseX’s platform to freely review NetLeaseX’s pre-screened, “investment-ready” transactions, including rescue financing, preferred equity and co-GP investment opportunities.
+The article further discusses why NetLeaseX believes that a better way to invest in commercial real estate in today’s market is to provide rescue financing to sponsors, particularly in multifamily.